Universal Orlando's reopening shows challenges ahead for theme parks

 He said he didn't revisit on Saturday or Sunday but said the accounts he's heard point to smaller crowds.

-And "my sister there's today [Monday], and she said the crowd level is pretty small."
+And "my sister is there today [Monday], and she said the crowd level is pretty small."

 Williams speculated that with so much international flying still restricted, the numbers could also reflect mostly locals or people who didn't have to drive too far to go.